SK-EID/smart-id-java-client/README.md

 * `relyingPartyUUID`: Required.
 UUID of the Relying Party.
 * `relyingPartyName`: Required.
 Friendly name of the Relying Party, limited to 32 bytes in UTF-8 encoding.
+* `certificateLevel`: Level of certificate requested.
+Possible values are ADVANCED, QUALIFIED or QSCD.
+Defaults to QUALIFIED.
 * `signatureProtocol`: Required.
 Signature protocol to use.
 Currently, the only allowed value is RAW_DIGEST_SIGNATURE.
 * `signatureProtocolParameters`: Required.
 Parameters for the RAW_DIGEST_SIGNATURE signature protocol.
     * `digest`: Required.
 Base64 encoded digest to be signed.